cmusatyalab/gabriel/README.md

 # Lightning

 Lightning is the underlying communication mechanism for Gabriel.
 It is a token-based flow control producer-consumer system.
 A producer fans frames out to any number of consumers, and each consumer fans frames in from any number of producers and replies to them.
+Whenever a consumer asks for a frame, it gets the newest one available from each producer.

 Every connection runs in one of two modes, chosen by its address prefix.
 A single producer or consumer can mix both.

 - **Buffered** (`tcp://` or `unix://`) sends the data over the socket.
 Frames are pushed to a consumer as long as it has a token, so several can be in flight at once.
 This hides network latency: the producer never waits for a reply before sending the next frame.
-- **Unbuffered** (`shm://`) uses a Unix Domain Socket for signaling and blazingly fast shared memory for the data.
-A consumer is handed a frame only when it is ready for one (when it returns a token), and it always gets the newest frame.
+- **Unbuffered** (`shm://`) uses a Unix Domain Socket for signaling and shared memory for the data.
+Each frame is written once into the producer's shared memory pool, and a consumer is handed the newest frame whenever it has a token.
 Nothing queues up, which is ideal locally where a round trip is nearly free.

 ## Building and testing